Open Bible Data Home About News OET Key

 ⌂ ← 2 CHR 13:1–13:22 → ‴ ║ ═ ©

-This is still a very early look into the unfinished text of the Open English Translation of the Bible.
+This is still an early look into the drafted text of the Open English Translation of the Bible.
 Please double-check the text in advance before using in public.

-However war started between Aviyah and Yaraveam.
+However, war started between Aviyah and Yaraveam.

 3 Aviyah launched the attack with four-hundred thousand strong warriors, and Yaraveam drew up in formation against him with eight-hundred thousand strong warriors in his army.